Skip to main content Skip to navigation

 • Teams must submit all required documentation to advance to each stage of the competition.
 The 4–7-page summary must include a full set of pro-forma financial statements for five (5) years (statement of cash flows with first year by month, income statement with first year by month, and balance sheet).
 No teams will advance to the Final Round without full financials.

-• Advancing teams are also invited to join the Awards Ceremony & Dinner following the Trade Show.
+• Advancing teams are also invited to attend the Awards Ceremony & Dinner following the Trade Show.

 • The business plan must be developed during the student’s tenure at the university.
 Students working with outside entrepreneurs must create an original business plan.